RoySegall/Gizra/app/_posts/2015-08-30-decople-flag-content.md

 If not, go the github [project page](https://github.com/DrupalHub/flag-directive) and clone it.
 On the way you can see how to set it up.

-Adding it to your application will be more easy:
+Adding the directive won't take a lot of effort:

 ```html
 	<span flag type="like" likes="20" entity="node" id="1"></span>
 ```
-When likes is the current likes number, entity is the entity type and the id is the identifier.
+When likes is the current likes number, entity is the entity type and the id is the identifier for the entity the user currently watching - Node, Comment...
+Any thing the flag is attached to.

 That’s it.